 The Airship integration with Mixpanel allows users to export Mixpanel cohorts into Airship.
 This updates the Mixpanel Tag Group in Airship, allowing you to target specific Mixpanel cohorts using Airship.
-Mixpanel cohorts can be exported to the Airship Tag Group once, or the cohort data can sync dynamically and update the Tag Group every two hours.
+Mixpanel cohorts can be exported to the Airship Tag Group once, or the cohort data can sync dynamically and update the Tag Group every 15 minutes.

-In order to integrate Airship with Mixpanel, you will first need to install both the Airship SDK and Mixpanel SDK in your application.
+In order to integrate Airship with Mixpanel for anonymous mobile audience identification, you will first need to install both the Airship SDK and Mixpanel SDK in your application.
 Once you have done so, follow these steps:

-Go to the Airship Integrations User Interface and enter the Airship Master Secret and Key, which allows Mixpanel to send data to the correct Airship project.
+Go to the Airship Integrations User Interface and enter the Airship All Access Token and App Key, which allows Mixpanel to send data to the correct Airship project.

 Create a cohort in Mixpanel.